 More recent research by Lee Chun Hoong (2007), which was based on a return of 33% of the top-100 UK contractors, identified that the most popular cost-control system was the monthly CVR approach (58%) followed by standard costing by sub-variances (18%).
 The time-frame for the final preparation of the CVR was 14 days after the valuation date (73%).
-This research also showed that cost-control systems were used to compare the actual expenses versus the budget (100%); to forecast project completion cost and potential profit or loss for the project (100%); to analyse performances of the project (actual progress versus planned programme) (89%); to generate data for valuing variations (32%); to notify potential future claims (32%) and as basis for the valuation for subcontractors' interim payments (32%).
+This research also showed that cost-control systems were used to compare the actual expenses versus the budget (100%); to forecast project completion cost and potential profit or loss for the project (100%); to generate data for valuing variations (32%); to notify potential future claims (32%) and as basis for the valuation for subcontractors' interim payments (32%).